Glove Shell Materials

 When choosing machine knit gloves, you’ve probably come across the glove’s gauge.
 Manufacturers typically offer gloves that range from 7-gauge to 21-gauge.
 But what exactly does that mean?
 Let’s take a closer look.

 Gauge is defined as the number of stitches included in each inch of yarn.
 As the number of stitches increase, so does the gauge.
 Note that although gauge refers to the yarn, it’s common to hear it called glove gauge.
-This has the same meaning and is a shorthand way of referring to the thickness or thinness of a glove.
+This has the same meaning and is a shorthand way of referring to the thickness or thinness of gloves.

 You might think that lower-gauge equals lighter and higher-gauge equals heavier—but in fact, the opposite is true.
 Lower-gauge gloves are thicker and less dexterous, while higher-gauge gloves are lighter and offer more dexterity.

 However, no one gauge is better than the other.
 It all depends on the tasks and hazards for which they’re needed.
 For instance, if comparing a 7-gauge glove to a 21-gauge glove, the 7-gauge will be less dexterous, because it’s less flexible and has a lower tactile feel.
 If fine motor skill is needed, this is an issue.
 But, if the task requires heavy lifting that includes sharp and abrasive objects, then workers might prefer a thicker glove as it offers increased cushioning and durability.
-Refer to the chart below for a quick reference of glove gauge versus glove performance.

 GLOVE GAUGE AND ITS IMPACT ON GLOVE PERFORMANCE